uclibs/hydra-connect-2014-presentation/README.md

     * rake tasks

 #### System/Stack deployment (Glen)
-* managing sensitive information
+* Don't put sensitive content into Git
-    * bamboo scripts / environment variables
-    * config vault - private storage
+    * Git history will remember
+    * Use .example or .sample files
+    * Use "variables" that will be swapped during deploy
+    * Store real content in a safe location
-* virtual deployment environments
+* Virtual server environments
-    * mimick production environment
+    * Mimick a production environment locally
-    * scalability - jetty -> passenger
-    * standard environment for developers
+    * Reproduceable, standard environment
-    * try a production environment before the real one is ready
+    * Can be used before real servers are available
-    * vagrant, puppet
+    * Use tools like Vagrant and Puppet
 * Fedora and solr core
     * easy when inside jetty, but difficult in production
     * tweaks for production